usdot-jpo-ode/wzdx/spec-content/README.md

 [DynamicMessagesSign](/spec-content/objects/DynamicMessageSign.md) | An electronic traffic sign deployed on the roadway, used to provide information to travelers.
 [FlashingBeacon](/spec-content/objects/FlashingBeacon.md) | A flashing beacon light of any form (e.g. trailer-mounted, vehicle), used to indicate something or capture driver attention.
 [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md) | The GeoJSON `Feature` container object for a deployed field device.
 [FieldDeviceCoreDetails](/spec-content/objects/FieldDeviceCoreDetails.md) | The core details—both configuration and current state—of a field device that are shared by all types of field devices.
+[HybridSign](/spec-content/objects/HybridSign.md) | A hybrid sign that contains static text (e.g. on an alumium sign) along with a single electronic message display, used to provide information to travelers.

 ### Object Diagram
 The object diagram below indicates the relationship between the data objects.